Spotlight: Program Series with Dr. Tamara Etmannski – In Conversation

-Dr. Tamara Etmannski, Former Academic Director of UBC’s MEL and MHLP Professional Leadership Master Degrees
+Dr. Tamara Etmannski, former Academic Director of UBC’s MEL and MHLP Professional Master Degrees

-In 2019, UBC’s MEL and MHLP Professional Leadership Master Degrees welcomed its fourth cohort of students.
-We asked Former Academic Director Dr. Tamara Etmannski for her thoughts on how the program has evolved and how it is continuing to meet the needs of students and employers.
+In 2019, UBC’s MEL and MHLP Professional Master Degrees welcomed its fourth cohort of students.
+We asked former Academic Director Dr. Tamara Etmannski for her thoughts on how the program has evolved and how it is continuing to meet the needs of students and employers.

 What have you learned over the last four years?